afistfullofash/penrith-bin-collection-ha-integration/README.md

-# AGL Energy for Home Assistant
+# Penrith Bin Collection Schedual for Home Assistant

 ## Installation
+Add afistfullofash/penrith-bin-collection-ha-integration as a repository in HACS